oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Programming restrictions:

 - Any combination of metric groups can be configured simultaneously provided that all of them have different ::${t}_metric_group_properties_t.domain.
-- MetricGroup must be active until ::${t}MetricQueryGetData and ::${t}MetricTracerClose.
+- MetricGroup must be active until ::${t}MetricTracerClose and the last ::${t}CommandListAppendMetricQueryEnd completes.
-- Conflicting Groups cannot be activated, in such case the call to ::${t}DeviceActivateMetricGroups would fail.

 Collection
 ----------